Southeastern Conference

 The Southeastern Conference (SEC) is a collegiate athletic conference whose member institutions are located primarily in the South Central and Southeastern United States.
 Its 16 members include the flagship public universities of 12 states, 3 additional public land-grant universities, and 1 private research university.
 The conference is headquartered in Birmingham, Alabama.
 The SEC participates in the National Collegiate Athletic Association (NCAA) Division I in sports competitions.
 In football, it is part of the Football Bowl Subdivision (FBS), formerly known as Division I-A.

 The SEC was established in 1932 by 13 members of the Southern Conference.
 Three charter members left by the late 1960s, but additions in 1990 and 2012 grew the conference to 14 member institutions.
 The conference expanded to 16 members with the addition of the University of Oklahoma and the University of Texas in 2024.

 In 1992, the SEC was the first NCAA Division I conference to have a championship game for football and was one of the founding member conferences of the Bowl Championship Series (BCS).
-The conference sponsors team championships in nine men's sports and 13 women's sports.
+The conference sponsors team championships in nine men's sports and thirteen women's sports.
 The conference distributed $721.8 million to its 14 schools in 2022.

 Member universities

-Members
+Current members

-The SEC consists of 16 member institutions located in the U.S. states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma, South Carolina, Tennessee, and Texas.
+The SEC consists of 16 member institutions located in the U.S. states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma, South Carolina, Tennessee and Texas.

 The SEC was formerly divided into East and West Divisions, although the divisional alignment was not strictly geographic, with Missouri in the East Division while being farther west than all West Division schools except Arkansas and Texas A&M, and Auburn in the West Division despite being located farther east than East Division schools Missouri and Vanderbilt.
 These divisional groupings were applied only in football, men's basketball (prior to 2011–12), baseball, and women's soccer both for scheduling and standings purposes.
 In football, the winner of each division met in the SEC Championship Game.
 The SEC eliminated its divisional groupings when Oklahoma and Texas joined in 2024.